enanomapper/ontologies/README.md

 During (and after) the eNanoMapper project the ontology was autobuilt using scripts on [a Jenkins server](https://jenm.bigcat.maastrichtuniversity.nl/).
-After the cyberattack on Maastricht University in 2019, the developers started considering mobving the build to another server.
-This repository uses GitHub Actions to replicate the build process from Jenkins, and adds some extra QC workflows.
+After the cyberattack on Maastricht University in 2019, this repository uses GitHub Actions to replicate the Jenkins build process and adds some extra QC workflows and functionalities that allign with the OBO practices (delivering a [full ontology file](enanomapper-full.owl), customizable workflows for ontology build and QC.)

 The main OWL file (enanomapper.owl) refers to slimmed versions of external ontologies, complemented with internal files adding additional terms.
-The extensions are OWL files themselves and you can load them in Protégé and use the ```internal/Makefile``` to run ```xmllint``` on the extensions to see of the OWL files are well-formed.
+The extensions are OWL files themselves and you can load them in Protégé and use the ```internal/Makefile``` to run ```xmllint``` on the extensions to see if the OWL files are well-formed.

 The slimming of the external ontologies is done with the Slimmer tool, with these commands (for the